JackSzwergold/Writing/memories/Scoring an Atari 810 Disk Drive from Surplus City.md

 By the time the next weekend rolled around, my dad had already figured out what train we needed to take.
 I am pretty sure we needed to get to 72nd Street on the Upper West Side and my dad had already mapped it out.

-So we headed out there, got of the train and headed to some tree-lined block filled with old buildings.
+So we headed out there, got off the train and headed to some tree-lined block filled with old buildings.
 When we got to the place, it wasn’t a regular storefront but rather one of those “basement of a brownstone” stores that just had some tin sign hanging out front near the garbage cans and staircase that lead to their store.

 I went downstairs with my dad and headed to the counter.
 Seemed like the place was a purely service and repair shop so it made sense they were in this basement space.
 The guy behind the counter was a bit stunned when he realized I was the kid that called up a week earlier, but was happy to oblige.